Welcome to Second Grade!

 Important Information:

-Tech is our rotation for STEAM this week!
-We have Library on Friday for our specials rotation.
+Art is our rotation for STEAM this week!
+We have PE on Friday for our specials rotation.

 - Please send your student with a water bottle and a nut free snack daily.